 - tension in the neck or shoulders

-- eye strain (for example, after using a computer screen), and
+- eye strain (for example, after looking at a computer screen)

 - dental problems (for example, teeth grinding).